-4.6 Roles and Responsibilities

-4.6.1 The Ombudsman/Chair as Accounting Officer - Supported by the Board, is responsible for ensuring that there are robust governance, risk management and internal control arrangements in place across the whole organisation.
+- 4.6 Roles and Responsibilities - 4.6.1 The Ombudsman/Chair as Accounting Officer Supported by the Board, is responsible for ensuring robust governance, risk management and internal control arrangements are in place across the whole organisation.

 - 4.6.2 The Board routinely monitor the mitigation of strategic risks.
 This supports the Accounting Officer in ensuring that there is regular and timely assurance. - 4.6.3 The Audit and Risk Assurance Committee examines the arrangements in place to provide comprehensive and reliable assurance.
-This involves: - Identifying the assurance need; - How it will be met; - Whether there are any assurance gaps or overlaps and how these can best be filled; and - Whether this will provide sufficient, relevant reliable assurance. - 4.6.4 Chief Executive Officer As Accountable Officer provides the Accounting Officer and Board with assurance on the effective delivery of PHSO's planned aims and objectives, financial stewardship and probity. - 4.6.5 Senior Leadership Team (SLT) Responsible for ensuring the business operations within their responsibilities are subject to effective and documented control frameworks as part of their core operating processes, that these are routinely tested and outcomes reported, with issues identified and managed.
+This involves: - Identifying the assurance need; - How it will be met; - Whether there are any assurance gaps or overlaps and how these can best be filled; and - Whether this will provide sufficient, relevant reliable assurance. - 4.6.4 Chief Executive Officer As Accountable Officer provides the Accounting Officer and Board with assurance on the effective delivery of PHSO's planned aims and objectives, financial stewardship and probity. - 4.6.5 Executive Team (ET) Responsible for decisions regarding the effective operational leadership and direction for the work of PHSO. - 4.6.6 Senior Leadership Team (SLT) Responsible for ensuring the business operations within their responsibilities are subject to effective and documented control frameworks as part of their core operating processes, that these are routinely tested and outcomes reported, with issues identified and managed.